Meet the O&M Team

 Rod is a graduate of Oakland University with a bachelor's degree in human resource development, majoring in training and development.
 Rod also has a master's degree from Western Michigan University in blind rehabilitation, majoring in orientation and mobility.
 He has spoken all over the world on O&M and guide dogs.
 He has also authored, published and presented numerous articles and informative literature on the subjects of guide dog utilization, preparation of clients for guide dog use and training techniques and blindness.

-Kristy has her master’s degree in orientation and mobility from Western Michigan University.
-She completed her practicum at Leader Dog and her internship at Southeastern Blind Rehabilitation Center in Birmingham, AL. After spending several years working as an O&M specialist in Alabama and Ohio, she returned to Michigan in 2017 to join our extended services department.
+Kristy earned her master’s degree in orientation and mobility from Western Michigan University, and completed her internship at Southeastern Blind Rehabilitation Center in Birmingham, AL. After spending several years working as an O&M specialist in Alabama and Ohio, she retuned to Michigan in 2017 to join our extended services department.
 Kristy loves the spirit of teamwork and collaboration at Leader Dog.
 Spending an entire week on the Leader Dog campus during Summer Experience Camp is a highlight for her because of the opportunity to really connect with the teens.

 Elizabeth has a Master of Arts in orientation & mobility from Western Michigan University, a Master of Fine Arts in creative writing from Minnesota State University, Mankato, and a Bachelor of Arts in English from Syracuse University.
 She completed her O&M internship at Leader Dog and joined the team full time immediately thereafter.
 Elizabeth’s past experience includes teaching adults, adolescents, and children in various settings.